-Board Qualifications and Skills:

-Extensive Senior Leadership/Executive Officer Experience: Previously served in a multitude of senior leadership positions, including as former Chief Executive Officer of New Generation Power International, as President and Chief Executive Officer of CPS Energy, and various leadership roles at PECO Energy and Exelon Power, where he served as President.
+60 Board Qualifications and Skills: Extensive Senior Leadership/Executive Officer Experience: Previously served in a multitude of senior leadership positions, including as former Chief Executive Officer of New Generation Power International, as President and Chief Executive Officer of CPS Energy, and various leadership roles at PECO Energy and Exelon Power, where he served as President.
 Broad Energy Industry Experience: Over 30 years of experience in the energy industry, with expertise in many facets of the electric & gas utility industry.

-Other Directorships:

-Capital Power Corporation, Quanta Services, University of Texas Energy Institute, Argonne National Laboratory and

-Doyle N. BENEBY University of Miami (Trustee).

-Director Since: 2015

-Former Chief Executive Officer - CPS Energy
+Other Directorships: Capital Power Corporation, Quanta Services, University of Texas Energy Institute, Argonne National Laboratory, Keystone Center & Energy Board (Trustee), and University of Miami (Trustee).
+Doyle N. BENEBY Director Since: 2015 Former Chief Executive Officer - CPS Energy Age: 58

-Age: 57

-Mr. Beneby is currently an independent consultant.
+Mr. Beneby is currently an independent consultant and professional Director.
 Mr. Beneby served as Chief Executive Officer of New Generation Power International, a start-up international renewable energy company, based in Chicago, Illinois, from November 2015 until May 2016.
 Prior to that, Mr. Beneby served as President and Chief Executive Officer of CPS Energy, the largest municipal electric and gas utility in the nation, from July 2010 to November 2015.
 Prior to joining CPS Energy, Mr. Beneby served at Exelon Corporation from 2003 to 2010 in various roles, most recently, as President of Exelon Power and Senior Vice President of Exelon Generation from 2009 to 2010.
 From 2008 to 2009, Mr. Beneby served as Vice President, Generation Operations for Exelon Power.
 From 2005 to 2008, Mr. Beneby served as Vice President, Electric Operations for PECO Energy, a subsidiary of Exelon Corporation.
-Mr. Beneby serves on the boards of numerous energy industry organizations such as Capital Power Corporation, Argonne National Laboratory, Keystone Center & Energy Board (Trustee) and University of Texas Energy Institute.
+Mr. Beneby serves on the boards of numerous energy industry organizations such as Capital Power Corporation, Quanta Services, Argonne National Laboratory, Keystone Center & Energy Board (Trustee), and University of Texas Energy Institute.
 Mr. Beneby also serves as a Trustee for his alma mater, the University of Miami.

-Board Qualifications and Skills:

-High Level of Financial Experience: Substantial financial experience gained in roles as President, Chief Executive Officer and as former Chief Financial Officer and Chief Operating Officer of the Company, as Chief Financial Officer of Guidance Solutions, as an executive officer of Jefferies and Company, Inc. and as a partner at KPMG Peat Warwick.
+Contraction of the second seco Board Qualifications and Skills: High Level of Financial Experience: Substantial financial experience gained in roles as President, Chief Executive Officer and as former Chief Financial Officer and Chief Operating Officer of the Company, as Chief Financial Officer of Guidance Solutions, as an executive officer of Jefferies and Company, Inc. and as a partner at KPMG Peat Warwick.
 Senior Leadership/Executive Officer Experience: In addition to serving as the Company's President and Chief Executive Officer, served as Chief Financial Officer of Guidance Solutions.

-Extensive Knowledge of the Company's Business and Industry: Over 14 years of service with the Company, including as President and Chief Executive Officer of the Company since July 2007 and Chief Operating Officer of the Company from October 2003 until June 2007.

-Gary D. BURNISON Other Directorships:
+Extensive Knowledge of the Company's Business and Industry: Over 15 years of service with the Company, including as President and Chief Executive Officer of the Company since July 2007 and Chief Operating Officer of the Company from October 2003 until June 2007.
+Gary D. BURNISON Director Since: 2007 President and Chief Executive Officer Age: 57 Other Directorships: N/A

-Director Since: 2007 N/A

-President and Chief Executive Officer

-Age: 56